Call or Message Us 24/7

 • There was no time for you to cool off.

 If successful, the heat of passion defense reduces the severity of a felony assault crime by two classes.
-For example, it turns a first-degree assault conviction from a Class 3 felony into a Class 5 felony.
+For example, it turns a first-degree assault conviction from a Class 3 felony into a Class 5 felony; it also turns a second-degree assault conviction from a Class 4 felony into a Class 6 felony.

-A common legal defense to a felony assault charge is self-defense.
-This includes the defense of others.
-To show self-defense, you have to prove that:
+A common legal defense to a felony assault charge is self-defense (or defense of others).
+Self-defense is lawful if both:

 Felony assault accusations require you to act with a culpable state of mind.
 This often means you were behaving intentionally or recklessly.
 If you can show that the injury was just an accident, it can be a successful defense to a felony assault charge.